RebornBeat/BGP-X/docs/ecosystem_unification.md

 - Disaster response scenarios deploying BGP-X coverage rapidly via satellite terminal

 In all cases: the satellite is the clearnet-domain WAN.
 The BGP-X overlay runs on top.
 The mesh domain (LoRa, WiFi) operates via radio.
 Domain bridge nodes bridge the two.
 The result: a fully privacy-capable BGP-X mesh island with satellite internet access, deployed anywhere on Earth.

-### Future: BGP-X Satellite Network

-Domain type 0x00000005 is reserved for a future network of BGP-X relay nodes physically in orbit — satellites running the BGP-X daemon, communicating via inter-satellite links, forming a BGP-X satellite mesh domain that is distinct from (and provides routing through) terrestrial clearnet infrastructure.

-Current commercial satellite services are not this and cannot be made into this via software.
-Domain type 0x00000005 will activate only when BGP-X-native satellite infrastructure is deployed.

 ---